Khadimnagar National Park

-Khadim Nagar National Park (খাদিমনগর জাতীয় উদ্যান) is a major national park and nature reserve in Bangladesh.
-The park is located at Sylhet Sadar Upazila, Sylhet District in the North-East region of the country.
+Khadimnagar National Park (খাদিমনগর জাতীয় উদ্যান) is a major national park and nature reserve in Bangladesh.
+The park is located near the Sylhet City in the northeast region of the country.
 It is located mainly on the Hills and is surrounded by Kalagool, Bhurjan and Goolni tea estates.

-Khadim Nagar National Park covers approximately 679 ha of evergreen forests Biome.
-The British colonial people cleared the land for extensive tea plantations.
-After 1950 tree plantations of teak, Garjan, Bamboo, Champa, Agar, Akashmoni, Eucalyptus and Acacia Mangium was carried out by Forest Department.
-The Forest was declared as national park by the Bangladesh government on 13 April 2006 under the Bangladesh wildlife (Preservation) Amendment Act of 1947.
-The present forest is divided into 6 forest working circles.
-The forest area has LR plantations- 380 Ha, SR Plantations-10 Ha, Bamboo Plantations-150Ha, Cane plantations-258Ha and Agar Plantations-40ha.
+Khadimnagar National Park covers approximately 679 ha of evergreen forest biome.

+During the colonial period, the British cleared the area for extensive tea plantations.
+After 1950, tree plantations of teak, Garjan, Bamboo, Champa, Agar, Akashmoni, Eucalyptus and Acacia Mangium was carried out by Forest Department.
+The forest was declared as national park by the Bangladesh government on 13 April 2006 under the Bangladesh wildlife (Preservation) Amendment Act of 1947.

+The present forest is divided into six forest working circles.
+The forest area has LR, SR, bamboo, cane and agar plantations.

 Location

 It is located 13 km East of Sylhet town.

 The area is much undulating and dissected by streams and hill spurs.
 The overall appearance of the forest is various patches of artificial plantations of different ages.
 The park is 10 km in length and 0.50 km in width.

 The climate is generally humid and warm.
 The park enjoys tropical monsoon from June to September every year.
 The soil is loamy, clay and sandy loam at various places.